Great Barrier Reef Weather

 Tropical Cyclones may form in the summer months over the ocean.

-While scientist would disagree, a Cyclone, typhoon and hurricane are all the same.
+While scientists would disagree, a Cyclone, typhoon and hurricane are all the same.

 There are some minor differences, and they develop in different oceans, but the effects are the same.

 The cyclone season generally lasts from November to April.

-Cairns is in the band for cyclones, but the majority of them happen further north.
+Cairns is in the band for cyclones, but most happen further south.

 Local dive operators express that, on average, one week of diving is affected every two years.